Conciergerie: The Conciergerie and the Reign of Terror

 By the end of July 1794, the more moderate revolutionaries, fearing their own safety, turned against Robespierre and the other radical leaders.
 On July 27, a majority of the Convention voted for the arrest of Robespierre.
-Robespierre tried to commit suicide, was wounded, and was taken to the Conciergerie, where he was given the former cell of Marie Antoinette.
+Robespierre tried to commit suicide, was wounded and then taken to the Conciergerie, where he was given the former cell of Marie Antoinette.
 On July 28 he was condemned to death by the Tribunal and guillotined on the Place de la Revolution.

 In August, the head of the tribunal, Fouquier-Tinville, was arrested and tried.
-He argued that "the execution of the laws, justice and humanity were always my sole rules of conduct", but he was confined for nine months in the Conciergerie, and went to the guillotine on May 7, 1795.
+He argued that "the execution of the laws, justice and humanity were always my sole rules of conduct" but he was confined for nine months in the Conciergerie and went to the guillotine on May 7, 1795.
 The tribunal was abolished on May 31, 1795.
-In seven hundred eighty days, the tribunal had sentenced and executed 2,780 prisoners.
+In 780 days, the tribunal had sentenced and executed 2,780 prisoners.

 The early revolutionary period continued the prison's tradition of interning prisoners based on wealth, such that wealthier prisoners could rent a bed for 27 livres 12 sous for the first month, 22 livres 10 sous for subsequent months.
-Even when the price was decreased to 15 livres, the commanders of the prison made a fortune; as the Terror escalated, a prisoner could pay for a bed and be executed a few days later, freeing the bed for a new inmate who would then pay as well.
+Even when the price was decreased to 15 livres, the commanders of the prison made a fortune and as the Terror escalated, a prisoner could pay for a bed and be executed a few days later, freeing the bed for a new inmate who would then pay as well.
 One memoirist termed the Conciergerie "the most lucrative furnished lodgings in Paris".
 For most prisoners, the cramped cells were infested with rats, and the stench of urine permeated every room.
 As the Terror reached its peak, the special privileges for wealthy prisoners were largely reduced and ceased.

 The prisoners, except those locked in the dungeons, were allowed to walk about the prisoners' gallery from 8 a.m. to an hour before sunset.
 Roll call was always a tortuous proceeding because many of the jailers were illiterate and it could take hours for them to confirm that all of the prisoners were accounted for.
 A principal jailer, who sat by the door, determined whether visitors would be allowed inside the prison.
 His decision depended more on his mood than any set proceedings.
 He was also in charge of resolving disputes between jailers and their charges.

 Each evening, the prisoners gathered in the courtyard outside the Tour Bonbec to hear the reading of the list of prisoners who would be tried the following day.
 Once prisoners were tried and sentenced, they were taken to Salle de la Toilette, where their personal belongings were confiscated.
 They were put onto carts in the May Courtyard and taken to guillotines at sites throughout Paris.
-Some of the prisoners held at the Conciergerie were the poet André Chénier, Charlotte Corday, Madame Élisabeth, Madame du Barry, and the 21 Girondins, a group of moderate deputies, arrested and executed in the early beginning of the Reign of Terror.
+Some of the prisoners held at the Conciergerie were the poet André Chénier, Charlotte Corday, Madame Élisabeth, Madame du Barry and the 21 Girondins, a group of moderate deputies, arrested and executed in the early beginning of the Reign of Terror.